 If you have ever chosen a retail energy supplier for your business in a deregulated energy state, then you might have encountered an energy pass-through charge.
 Now, sometimes these charges can be intentional based on your retail energy contract structure, and other times, can be erroneous and even fraudulent.
 This article aims to explain pass-through energy costs so you can determine if you would benefit from passing through certain charges, or if you have fallen victim to an energy scam.

-Energy Pass-Through Charges
+What Are Energy Pass-Through Charges

 In some cases, supplier contract language allows them to pass on incremental costs in energy to the consumer.
-Most importantly, suppliers can pass-through incremental costs during pre-negotiated fixed-priced electric contracts.
+Most importantly, suppliers can pass through incremental costs during pre-negotiated fixed-priced electric contracts.
 Many times, these incremental costs are associated with Transmission and Capacity and not with the actual energy commodity cost.
 In other cases, customers can elect to have certain portions of their energy rate passed through by the energy supplier.
 In these instances, the supplier will simply bill the customer its cost for a certain rate component.
-See article on Hybrid Block + Index Products.
+See this article on Hybrid Block + Index Products.

 Many times, larger customers elect to pass through electric transmission and capacity costs from the supplier in an effort to eliminate additional risk margin that the supplier might charge for bundling these costs into a fixed rate.
 Taking transmission and capacity fees at cost, allows larger users of energy to save substantially.